Jean-PhilippeD/gladys-teleinfo/README.md

 Need Gladys version >= 3.0.0.

-# DOES NOT WORK WITH LINKY !!
+# MIGHT WORK WITH LINKY depending on device you use

 ## Documentation